transcript/samsa2/README.md

-# SAMSA2 - A complete metatranscriptome analysis pipeline
+# SAMSA2 - A fork of the complete metatranscriptome analysis pipeline

 Version 2 of the SAMSA pipeline - faster!
 Lighter!
 More options!
 Less waiting!